 From the Tynker blog, here are the top 10 reasons kids of all ages should learn to code:

 Coding Improves Academic Performance

-- Math: Coding helps kids visualize abstract concepts, lets them apply math to real-world situations, and makes math fun and creative!
+1. Math: Coding teaches kids to visualize abstract concepts, lets them apply math to real-world situations, and makes math fun and creative!

-- Confidence: Parents enthusiastically report that they’ve noticed their kids’ confidence building as they learn to problem-solve through coding!
+4. Confidence: Parents enthusiastically report that they’ve noticed their kids’ confidence building as they learn problem-solving through coding!

 Coding Builds Soft Skills

 6. Resilience: With coding comes debugging – and there’s no better way to build perseverance and resilience than working through challenges!